(Pocket-lint) - Here's everything we know about Surface Duo so far - a Surface Phone in all but name.

-At last October's event, Microsoft Chief Product Officer Panos Panay demonstrated how the device can do everything you'd expect from a modern smartphone and tablet.
+At last October's Surface launch event, Microsoft Chief Product Officer Panos Panay demonstrated how the device can do everything you'd expect from a modern smartphone and tablet.

 For instance, you can use it to play with apps and make calls, and it can even fit in your pocket.
 However, Panay said the company doesn't view the new Surface Duo as a smartphone despite its ability to be used for calls.

 Microsoft wants this to be an entirely new type of device, capable of acting like the company's existing 2-in-1 Surface devices yet pocket-sized.
 We've heard Microsoft say the screen is 4.8mm thick so folded together it'll be 9.6mm.

 While that's thicker than most flagship phones, it's still decent.
 However, we can see some criticism on the horizon for the thick bezels at the top and bottom of the screens.

 Microsoft is clearly apprehensive to pitch this as a phone due to its struggles in that market.
 While Surface laptops and tablets are successful, Microsoft's forays into mobile devices have been disastrous.